Naereen/A-C-Compiler-for-the-NumWorks-calculator/README.md

 Installing is rather easy:

-1. Download the latest `tiny-c-compiler.nwa ` file from the [Releases](https://github.com/Naereen/A-C-Compiler-for-the-NumWorks-calculator/releases) page ;
+1. (not yet, see 2) Download the latest `tiny-c-compiler.nwa ` file from the [Releases](https://github.com/Naereen/A-C-Compiler-for-the-NumWorks-calculator/releases) page ;
-2. This Release page is not-yet ready on this project, use [this folder instead](https://perso.crans.org/besson/publis/Numworks-apps/), and [this link](https://perso.crans.org/besson/publis/Numworks-apps/tiny-c-compiler.nwa ) ;
+2. This Release page is not-yet ready, on this project, use [this folder instead](https://perso.crans.org/besson/publis/Numworks-apps/), and [this direct link](https://perso.crans.org/besson/publis/Numworks-apps/tiny-c-compiler.nwa ) ;
 3. Head to [my.numworks.com/apps](https://my.numworks.com/apps) to send the `nwa` file on your calculator (on Google Chrome browser).
 On [this page](https://my.numworks.com/python/lilian-besson-1/tcc) you will be able to also send a default example of a C file (a tiny test script), and you can edit it yourself later on, on your calculator.

 ## How to use the app